JoururiChan/pcthmon/FEATURES.md

 * DSanae is Water/Dark.
 * CMystia is Flying/Psychic.
 * TMystia is Bug/Dream.
-* Sunflora is Grass/Fire.
+* Eiki is Grass/Fire.
-* Politoed is Water/Grass.
+* Medicine is Water/Grass.
 * Dunsparce is Illusion/Ground.
 * Electivire is Electric/Dream.
 * Magmortar is Fire/Dream.